zevlg/rfcs/text/0000-network-errors-handling.md

 # Motivation

-Current interfaces, such as `TCPListenNotify`, `TCPConnectionNotify` and `UDPNotify` do not provide any information why some action has failed.
-This make it difficult to figure out software configuration errors.
+Current interfaces, such as `TCPListenNotify`, `TCPConnectionNotify` and `UDPNotify` do not provide any information about why some action has failed.
+This makes it difficult to figure out software configuration errors.

 # Detailed design

-1. Create primivite union of possible network errors, something like `FileErrNo`, mapping platform specific errno codes into this primive values.
+1. Create a primivite union of possible network errors, for instance `FileErrNo`, that maps a specific errno codes platform based on these primitive values.

 2. Extend interfaces to accept errors.
 (New API functions)